ThomasOM/Pledge/README.md

 # Important notes
+Pledge only tracks packets when in play state.
+This is because ping or transaction packets are only available while in this state.

 Any of the ping / pong or transaction packets sent and received by Pledge will be invisible to the server itself.
 Internal Pledge channel handlers filter out these packets to prevent any interference with server or plugin behaviour.

-Pledge also optimizes networking by queueing all the packets in the pipeline channel handler before they are sent to the client.
+Pledge also changes networking by queueing all the packets in the pipeline channel handler before they are sent to the client.
+This is needed for Pledge to be able to wrap the packets in ping / pong or transaction packets.
-The queued packets are all written to the pipeline and flushed a single time on the connection tick, minimizing the amount of flush calls and improving overall performance.
+The queued packets are all written to the pipeline and flushed a single time on the connection tick.
+Doing this Pledge also minimizes the amount of flush calls and improving overall performance.

+Disconnect and keep-alive packets that require immediate flushing can not be tracked by Pledge

 Most plugins, even when modifying the netty pipeline, should have no conflicts with Pledge.
 Feel free to open an issue if an incompatibility is found.